mrkaleArduinoLib/gbj_appeeprom/README.md

 ## getPrmCount()

 #### Description
 The method returns number of application parameters that should be stored in the EEPROM.
-This number is initiated in the [constructor](#gbj_appeeprom).
+This number is derived from a vector of parameters..

 #### Syntax
     byte getPrmCount()